danielmiessler/fabric/README.md

 Fabric has Patterns for all sorts of life and work activities, including:

-- Extracting the most interesting parts of YouTube videos and podcasts.
+- Extracting the most interesting parts of YouTube videos and podcasts
-- Writing an essay in your own voice with just an idea as an input.
+- Writing an essay in your own voice with just an idea as an input
-- Summarizing opaque academic papers.
+- Summarizing opaque academic papers
-- Creating perfectly matched AI art prompts for a piece of writing.
+- Creating perfectly matched AI art prompts for a piece of writing
-- Rating the quality of content to see if you want to read/watch the whole thing.
+- Rating the quality of content to see if you want to read/watch the whole thing
-- Getting summaries of long, boring content.
+- Getting summaries of long, boring content
-- Explaining code to you.
+- Explaining code to you
-- Turning bad documentation into usable documentation.
+- Turning bad documentation into usable documentation
-- Creating social media posts from any content input.
+- Creating social media posts from any content input
 - And a million more…

 ### Our approach to prompting